deeplearning4j/deeplearning4j/README.md

 Note, be sure to install the nd4j modules you need first, especially the backend and then install Canova and dl4j.

 ---
+## Tests
+Besides test cases in each submodule, there are special submodules to execute common tests with each backend.

+- nd4j-java-tests
+- nd4j-jblas-tests
+- nd4j-jcublas-tests
+- nd4j-netlib-tests
+- nd4j-x86-tests

+Run the following command to execute tests with only specified backend e.g. jcublas on GPU.

+    mvn test -pl nd4j-XXX-tests

+---
 ## Contribute

 1. Check for open issues, or open a new issue to start a discussion around a feature idea or a bug.